 For business leaders who understand the real challenges of today’s online world, it’s no surprise that there are large global networks that can provide havens for hackers and cybercriminals.
 However, it’s hard for many top career professionals to recognize these cybercriminal safe houses amid the flurry of websites they likely surf on a daily basis.
 Moreover, business professionals are likely unaware of the impact these sites have on their company’s security strategy.

 To better understand cyber threats facing businesses, it’s important to know where these attacks originate.
-That’s why many CEOs and other top managers are researching about what is bulletproof hosting and similar services.

 What is Bulletproof Hosting?